AtMostafa/AnimalProfile/README.md

 A python package for tagging animal experiments.

-This package creates and manages _profile_ files for each animal, to keep track of experiments and allow grouping similar conditions together.
+This package allows assigning tags and parameters to animals and experiments, to keep track of them and group similar conditions together.
-Here is an example of a _profile_ file:
+Here is an example of a _profile_ file for an animal:

 ![A screenshot of an example profile](doc/profile_example.png)